Table of Contents

 Treatment With Vitamins

 The macula is made up of sensitive tissues that rely on a mix of nutrients to stay healthy.
-An optimal diet can help to provide those cells with the nutrition they need, but many people simply don't eat a diet that is rich in the right types of ingredients to help the eyes stay healthy.
+An optimal diet can help to provide those cells with the nutrition they need, but many people simply do not eat a diet that is rich in the right types of ingredients to help the eyes stay healthy.
 Vitamin supplements may help to fill the gap.

 According to the National Eye Institute (NEI), researchers have performed two very important studies on the link between vitamins and macular degeneration.
 The first, concluded in 2001, allowed researchers to emerge with a vitamin formula.
 The second, concluded in 2013, included changes to the vitamin formulation.
 The current dose recommended by NEI includes: